sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Imagine team A is adding a comment form to their page: a name, a message, and a submit button.
 Then team B needs a feedback form, so they find team A’s component and try to reuse it.
 Then team A also wants an email field, but they don’t know that team B uses their component, so they add a required email field and break the feature for team A users.
 Then team B needs a phone number field, but they know that team A is using the component without it, so they add an option to show a phone number field.
 A year later, two teams hate each other for breaking each other’s code, and a component is full of conditions and is impossible to maintain.
 Both teams would save a lot of time and have healthier relationships with each other if they maintained separate components composed of lower-lever shared components, like an input field or a button.

+T> It might be a good idea to forbid other teams to use our code unless it’s designed and marked as shared.
+The [Dependency cruiser](https://github.com/sverweij/dependency-cruiser) is a tool that could help set up such rules on a project.

 Sometimes, we have to roll back an abstraction.
 When we start adding conditions and options, we should ask ourselves: is it still a variation of the same thing or a new thing that should be separated?
 Adding too many conditions and parameters to a module can make the API hard to use and the code hard to maintain and test.

 Duplication is cheaper and healthier than the wrong abstraction.